 Notably, the dividends earned on both cumulative preferred stocks and non-cumulative preferred stocks tend to influence the resulting EPS differently.

-For instance, to calculate the current EPS, the dividends on cumulative preferred stocks for the current period is subtracted from the net income.
+For instance, to calculate the current EPS, the dividends on cumulative preferred stocks for the current period are subtracted from the net income.
 The step is followed even when the dividend has not been declared in a given year.
 On the other hand, dividends are generally not deducted from the net income of the current year unless had been declared by the management.

-Since EPS ratio tends to depend on the type of earnings that have been used to arrive at it, it is vital to achieving familiarity with them in general.
+Since the EPS ratio tends to depend on the type of earnings that have been used to arrive at it, it is vital to achieving familiarity with them in general.

 There are several variations of EPS, and each of them tends to signify a different aspect of this financial parameter.
 It is because, based on the use of EPS, a company’s stock appears to be undervalued or overvalued.

 Generally, EPS is divided into 3 broad categories, namely –

 To begin with, there are 5 types of earnings per share example –

 To elaborate, the income generated through the one-time sale of machinery, if treated as operating income as per GAAP, could shoot the EPS upwards.
 Likewise, if business ventures decide to treat significant regular expenses as an unusual expense, it would directly boost the earnings per share artificially.